cert-ee/cuckoo3/core/README.rst

-Cuckoo Sandbox 3
+Cuckoo 3

-Cuckoo 3 is still in development.
-Currently it only runs on Linux.
+Currently Cuckoo 3 only runs on Linux.

 Perform the following steps to be able to run Cuckoo 3.
 1. ./install.sh